Psalms 75, 106, 136

 To learn more about Melanie Weidner’s inspiration for today’s artwork, click here

 Reading them again I see where all three psalms begin with words of thanksgiving and praise for God’s wondrous deeds.
 Wondrous deeds are not just what we would label as blessings or rescue or provision, things we usually give thanks for.
 True thanksgiving is tied to much more.
-True thanksgiving also includes acknowledging the wondrous deeds of God’s judgment and mercy and awesome presence, God’s character and God’s correction.
+True thanksgiving also includes acknowledging the truth of God’s judgment and mercy and awe-full presence.
+True thanksgiving recognizes the faithfulness of God’s character and God’s correction.

 When Jesus is near, all is well and nothing seems difficult.